 The Foundation has received proceeds from various Federal grants.
 Periodic audits of these grants are required and certain costs may be questioned as not being appropriate expenditures under the grant agreements.
 Such audits could result in the refund of grant monies to the grantor agencies.
-Management believes that any required refunds will be immaterial.
+The Foundation has received no such audits for the years ended June 30, 2018 or 2017.